catsdata/School_District_Analysis/README.md

 -   ### **Math and reading scores by grade**

-    Below are the average scores by grade of each school; showing the NaN replacement for Thomas High School 9th grade.
+    Below are the average scores by grade of each school; showing the NaN replacement for *only* Thomas High School 9th grade.

     **Math Scores by grade**